20 of the Boat Trips to Enjoy Around the UK

 In the Harland and Wolff shipyard in Belfast, construction of the world’s largest ship began in 1909.
 Eventually, the RMS Titanic set sail for New York and sank in arguably the most famous marine disaster of all time.

-Get closer than ever before to this tragic story by taking a guided boat tour of Belfast’s rich maritime heritage with the Lagan Boat Company.
+Get closer than ever before to this tragic story by taking a guided boat tour of Belfast’s rich maritime heritage.
 Take a trip through Belfast harbour and discover where the RMS Titanic was built and what impact it had on the surrounding city.